Newly updated version of the EDB-2 Preamp!

 Or, you can use this preamp in place of one of the K&K Systems - like the Bass Master Rockabilly or the Bass Master Pro - because the channel-2 1/4" input can accept a TRS (stereo) input cable and split out the two channels for you to blend as you see fit.
 We have also confirmed through testing that it works perfectly to replace the preamp in the Golden Trinity Microphone series, so it is an excellent upgrade to those mic/pickup setups.
 So it replaces the pocket preamp included with those systems (and we even sell the transducer networks separately, if you want to assemble a custom system - just ask!)

 It has an effects loop on channel 1; this could be handy when using for rockabilly - put a little slap-back reverb on your "clicky" pickup without muddying up the main bass tone.
 Or, perhaps put a compressor or other effect on one of your inputs.
-(Loop is only available for channel 1).
+(Loop is only available to channel 1 and cannot be assigned to channel 2).

 You can even use it for jamming along with tunes at home - it has a 1/8" auxillary input that you can use for i-devices, MP3 players, and the like.
 Cool!